 DSHS leadership and clinical supervisors at state hospitals failed to hold physicians accountable for unprofessional, unethical or criminal conduct.

-Although all but one of the physicians identified in this report had documented findings during their employment by DSHS ranging from poor clinical care to rights violations, abuse and neglect and criminal convictions, there is an absence of documentation indicating that the state hospitals’ clinical leadership ever restricted their privileges or monitored them more closely.
+Although all but one of the physicians identified in this report had documented findings during their employment by DSHS, ranging from poor clinical care to rights violations, abuse and neglect, and criminal convictions, there is an absence of documentation indicating that the state hospitals’ clinical leadership ever restricted their privileges or monitored them more closely.
 Despite the numerous concerns documented in peer reviews, supervisory notes and credentialing files, each of these physicians received satisfactory overall performance evaluations and consistently had their privileges renewed by the credentialing committee.

 Dr. A represents the most egregious example of this systemic failure.
 For over 20 years, Dr. A was the subject of at least eight allegations of sexual abuse of a minor, two of which were confirmed.
 Although the majority of these allegations were not confirmed by DFPS, they resulted in repeated concerns by the DFPS investigators.
 Despite the repeated allegations of sexual abuse, a grand jury investigation, and a TMB investigation, the leadership at the facility allowed Dr. A to practice without additional supervision.
 In fact, Dr. A was promoted to senior psychiatrist on the child and adolescent unit and supervised other physicians and students.
 After at least four allegations of sexual abuse or misconduct, he was recognized and rewarded by the facility superintendent for excellent performance.